 - a.
-New single-family homes are prohibited within the Active Waterfront SED. - b.
+New single-family homes are prohibited within the Aquatic, Natural, and Active Waterfront SED. - b.
 New over-water residences, floating homes, and liveaboard vessels are prohibited. - c.
 Home occupation businesses, as described in SMC Table 17.13.020-1, which are accessory to residential uses are permitted provided all other provisions of this SMP are met. - d.
 Setbacks: New, expanded, or altered residential uses and development and appurtenant and accessory uses shall adhere to the setback standards in SMP Table 5-1. - i.
-Minor Setback Adjustments, Setback Consistency.
-The Shoreline Administrator may approve a minor adjustment in setback standards for single-family residential uses, up to a maximum of 10% provided that: - 1.
+Minor Setback Adjustments, Views.
+The Shoreline Administrator may approve a minor adjustment in setback standards for a single-family residential primary structure, up to a maximum of 10% provided that: - 1.
 A single family dwelling exists on an adjacent property, and has a setback measurement that is closer than current requirements; - 2.
 The adjustment area does not contain native vegetation; - 3.
 Critical areas or buffers are not present, would not be impacted, or will be mitigated on site to achieve no net loss; and - 4.
-The applicant demonstrates that reducing the setback using this approach would improve views from the proposed single-family residence.
+The applicant demonstrates that reducing the setback using this approach would improve views from the proposed single-family residence that would otherwise be obstructed by the adjacent home.
+This setback adjustment is intended to provide equitable treatment between properties but does not guarantee equal or equivalent views. - ii.
+Minor Setback Adjustments, Buildable Lots of Record.
+Adjustments available under SMC 18.13.025(C)(2) shall be available for residential setbacks identified in SMP Table 5.1. - iii.
+Setback Variances.
+Variances to setback standards that do not qualify for the minor adjustments above may be approved as consistent with the provisions of SMP Chapter 2. - iv.
+Water-oriented residential uses (e.g., stairs, walkways, unimproved/natural shoreline access trails, piers, docks, bridges, stabilization, and shoreline ecological restoration projects) may be allowed within the setback provided that: - The total impervious surface coverage by all uses within the setback does not exceed 2,000 square feet or 10% of the area within shoreline setbacks of the subject property, whichever is less;